-We have audited the financial statements of the Power Corporation Superannuation Plan (the "Plan"), which comprise the statement of financial position as at December 31, 2018, and the statement of changes in net assets available for benefits and statement of changes in pension obligations for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the financial statements of the Power Corporation Superannuation Plan (the "Plan"), which comprise the statement of financial position as at December 31, 2020, and the statements of changes in net assets available for benefits and changes in pension obligations for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Plan as at December 31, 2018 and the changes in its net assets available for benefits and changes in pension obligations for the year then ended in accordance with Canadian accounting standards for pension plans ("ASPP").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Plan as at December 31, 2020 and the changes in net assets available for benefits and changes in pension obligations for the year then ended in accordance with Canadian accounting standards for pension plans ("ASPP").